iAyomi/iAyomi/README.md

 - 👋 Hi, I’m Ayomitunde Isijola but you can call me Ayomi if we become friends🙂
 - 👀 My major interests are in traveling, tennis, programming, and coffee☕️.
-- 🌱 I’m a Frontend Engineer with a vast arsenal of Frontend Tools.
-I am incredibly passionate about Developer Experience, Developer Velocity and Workflow Efficiency.
+- 🌱 I’m a Frontend Engineer with good experience working with several tools.
+I am passionate about Developer Experience, Developer Velocity and Workflow Efficiency.
-- 💞️ I’m looking to collaborate on whatever that will help me learn.
+- 💞️ I’m looking to collaborate on any project that will help me learn.
 - 📫 How to reach me => mailto@ayomitunde.isijola@gmail.com

 <!---